Social Work MA

 The University has been exploring the possibility of further partnership arrangements with other local authorities, so that we can continue to offer an English medium route on the MA Social Work.
-However, at this stage we are unable to guarantee that placements for non-Welsh speakers will be available for the 2019-20 academic year.
+However, at this stage we are unable to guarantee placements for non-Welsh speakers will be available.

 We regret that we are unable to accept applications from international students for this course.

 Course content is for guidance purposes only and may be subject to change.

 The programme is delivered via a wide range of teaching methods and learning opportunities.
 These will include participation in lectures, seminars, group work, role play and student-directed learning projects.
 Practice learning opportunities enable students to learn from skilled and experienced practitioners within a structured and supportive learning environment.

 - Knowledge and Skills Base for Social Work

 - Social Policy for Social Work Practice